-Bernoulli Naïve Bayes (BNB) is the standard Naïve Bayes classification algorithm which is frequently used in simple text classification [11].
-BNB estimates for each class c and each word w, P(w | c) and P(c), where w is 1 if the word appears in the document and 0 otherwise.
+Bernoulli Naïve Bayes (BNB) is the standard Naïve Bayes classification algorithm frequently used in text classification [10].
+BNB estimates for each class c and boolean feature w representing each word, P(w | c) and P(c), where w is 1 if the word appears in the document and 0 otherwise.
 A document is predicted to belong to the class c that maximizes $P(c) \prod_w P(w | c)$, where the product is taken over all words in the lexicon.
-(This can be implemented in time proportional to the number of words present in the document.)

 Multinomial Naïve Bayes (MNB) is a variation on Bernoulli Naïve Bayes [3] in which w is a multinomial random variable that indexes the words in the lexicon, so P(w|c) is a multinomial distribution.
-We can conceive of this as a die with one "face" for each word.
+We can conceive of this as a die with a 'face' for each word.
 A document is generated by first choosing the class according to P(c) and then rolling the die for class c once to generate each word in the document.
-A document is predicted to belong to the class c that maximizes $P(c) \prod_w P(w | c)$, but now the product w is over all appearances of a word in the document.
+A document is predicted to belong to the class c that maximizes $P(c) \Pi_w P(w | c)$, but now the product w is over all appearances of a word in the document.
 Hence, multiple occurrences are captured.

-Rennie et al. introduced the Transformed Weight-Normalized Complement Naïve Bayes (TWCNB) algorithm [10].
+Rennie et al. introduced the Transformed Weight-Normalized Complement Naïve Bayes (TWCNB) algorithm [9].
 This improves MNB through several small adaptations.
 It transforms the feature count to pull down higher counts while maintaining an identity transform on 0 and 1 counts.
 It uses inverse document frequency to give less weight to words common among several different classes.
 It normalizes word counts so that long documents do not receive too much additional weight for repeat occurrences.
 Instead of looking for a good match of the target email to a class, TWCNB looks for a poor match to the class's complement.
 It also normalizes the weights.

-Term Frequency-Inverse Document Frequency (TFIDF) is a set of simple counts that reflect how closely a target email message matches a class by dividing the frequency of a feature within a class by the log of the number of times the feature appears in messages belonging to all other classes.
+Term Frequency-Inverse Document Frequency (TFIDF) is a set of simple counts that reflect how closely a target email matches a class by dividing the frequency of a feature within a message by the log of the number of times the feature appears in messages belonging to all other classes.
 A document is predicted to belong to the class that gives the highest sum of TFIDF counts [3].